Frequently Asked Questions

 How do I know if my home is at risk?

 Homes built after 1986 are less likely to have lead water service lines.
-Additional sources of lead can include lead solder, brass faucets/fittings and Galvanized steel pipes previously downsteam of lead pipes.
+Additional sources of lead can include lead solder, brass faucets/fittings and galvanized steel pipes previously downstream of lead pipes.
 The most effective way to check for lead is by getting your water tested for lead through the purchase of a lead test kit.

 What about the faucets and plumbing inside my home?